 When handling crotons, follow these guidelines:

 - Use gloves even when not directly interacting with the plant.

-- Change your clothing after handling croton or moving croton plants.
+- Change your clothing after handling or moving crotons.

 - Try to keep Croton away from fans and air conditioning vents.

 - Ensure that water runoff from croton is contained and not spill into your home.

 The toxic plant Croton has a low toxicity level to humans.
 But, it’s still important to exercise safety and caution when using it.
 Croton is only harmful if ingested by either you or your cat.